Head of Department (Physical Education & Co-Curricular Activities)

 |Winners of JWSS Annual Cross Country Meet 2018||Wee Yan of 2E1 finishing his race in style by breaking the Lower Secondary Boys record!|

-The JWSS Annual Sports & Games Day was held on 23 March 2018 at Clementi Sports Stadium.
+The JWSS Annual Sports & Games Day was held at Clementi Sports Stadium.
 The atmosphere was electric as students competed to see which class would emerge as the Level Champion.
 The stadium was painted in a sea of colours as students came dressed in their respective class T-shirts, while the class banners adorned the spectator stands.
 Students were competing in a series of track events comprising of the 100m, 200m, 300m, 400m and 4x100m relay races.
-In 2018, a total of 3 new records were set in the 100m Boys race, 4x100m Boys relay, and 200m Girls race.
+A total of 3 new records were set in the 100m Boys race, 4x100m Boys relay, and 200m Girls race.
 The JWSS Spartan Race made a return this year with 4 obstacles namely, the hurdles challenge, skipping, farmer’s walk and tyre run.